michelle-morin/forest-explorer/planning/work.md

 * 9:30am-11:40am - researched various ways to display elevation details for a route, including using [this microservice](https://github.com/perliedman/elevation-service) to populate my existing geojson data with elevation data (did not succeed after several attempts of using this service).

 * 11:40am-12:10pm - create different routes using react router and add navigation and splash page components.

+* 12:40pm-3pm - researched component libraries, worked on styling, creating styled components, and updating some existing components with react-bootstrap components.